jhpyle/docassemble/_docs/playground.md

 open for editing locally but then you make changes to the same file in the web interface and press Sync, Google Drive might not be able to copy the modified file to your local drive.

+# <a name="onedrive"></a>OneDrive integration

+OneDrive integration works just like [Google Drive integration] feature described in the previous section, except it works with Microsoft's [OneDrive].

+An advantage of [OneDrive] is that you can use [Word Online] to edit a .docx file for a document assembly template, and store it in the "templates" folder of your [OneDrive], and then use it with [`docx template file`] from an interview in your Playground.
+The editing of both the [YAML] file and the Word file can all take place within the same web browser.

+To enable OneDrive integration on your server, follow the [OneDrive setup] instructions in the [installation] section.
+See [`onedrive`] in the [configuration] for instructions.

+As with [Google Drive integration], be careful not to go too fast when using the OneDrive integration.
+For example, if you use [Word Online] to edit a document, note that after you stop editing, the top of the screen says "Saving..." and after a few moments this becomes "Saved."
+If you go into the Playground and press "Sync" while the Word document is still in the process of being saved, you might not get the results you expect.

 # <a name="infiniteloops"></a>Recovering from infinite loops